iter8-tools/iter8/samples/README.md

 oc apply -f $ITER8/samples/cicd/tekton/tasks/
 ```

-You will also need to expose the EventListener service via Openshift Route so Github can send webhook calls to the cluster.
+You will also need to expose the EventListener service via Openshift Route so GitHub can send webhook calls to the cluster.
 This can be done via

 ```
 oc expose service el-iter8-eventlistener
 ```

-### Setup Github webhook
+### Setup GitHub webhook

 Go to github.com/[YOUR_ORG]/iter8 > Settings > Webhooks > Add webhook.
 To fill in `Payload URL`, run the following command: